Edit in GitHubLog an issue

 }

-Use navigation query with CategoryNavigationView for:
+Use the navigation query with CategoryNavigationView for:

 • Building responsive navigation components